PSSRA/pssra.github.io/content/join/accessibility.md

 Here are some ways we may be able to adjust training:
 - Alternative training locations or online modules
 - Modified or paced physical activities
-- Working around equipment and consumable-supply costs/needs
+- Helping to mitigate up-front costs for equipment and consumable supplies
 - One-on-one coaching when group sessions are a barrier

 This list is not exhaustive; tell us what you need, and we'll work with you.